ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ----

 To install and use the script file version:
-*  Download and install Python for Windows x64  -see below
+*  Install Python for Windows x64  -see below
 *  Create a folder on your disk
 *  Copy these files from downloaded zip file to the above folder- TestExternalFiles.py